 We need stronger laws to stop violent extremism from within our own nation.

-You got Gavin Newsom, America today.
+You got Gavin Newsome, America today.

-You can break the law, carry around weapons built for a military, and uh shoot and kill people and get away with it.
+You can break the law, carry around weapons built for a military, and shoot and kill people and get away with it.

-Aren't these the same guys that when there was rioting in the summer of 2020, there were nowhere to be pound?
+Wait a minute, aren't these the same guys that when there was rioting in the summer of 2020, they were nowhere to be found?

-And while their cities were burning and cops were being pelted with bricks, rocks, bottles, Molotov cocktails, uh, they had nothing to say.
+And while their cities were burning and cops were being pelted with bricks, rocks, bottles, Molotov cocktails, they had nothing to say.

 I had Comrade de Blasio on my TV show.